PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 changing either runner layer.
 Commit and push only; do not create, reopen, or update a pull request.

+## Terminal clamp/unary/ReLU result characterization checkpoint

+The cluster runs three child owners in fixed order through one shared `ModelIRPassStateScope`: clamp canonicalization, unary Transpose passthrough, and Maximum-zero ReLU canonicalization.
+The shared recovery executor already returns their ordered dictionaries, but the orchestration runner and lowerer delegate both return `None`, and the sole production call discards the result.

+Empty-model fixtures freeze the three one-key zero schemas.
+Structural checks also freeze cleanup semantics: the clamp and unary internal owners invoke unused-tensor pruning unconditionally when their transactional callbacks run, while Maximum-zero ReLU prunes only when its rewrite counter is positive.
+The raw result tuple is therefore observation-only and cannot safely serve as a general no-mutation guard.

+A strict expected-failure contract requires both runner layers to propagate `Tuple[Dict[str, int], ...]`, retains the sole production result as `_terminal_clamp_unary_relu_results`, and leaves it unconsumed between the guarded singleton/reshape and terminal-SiNet boundaries.
+Shared scope, pass IDs, ordering, arguments, diagnostics, and dependencies remain fixed.

+The focused child-owner, schema, cleanup, propagation, shared-scope, adjacent orchestration, architecture, and pass-efficiency gate is `370 passed, 1 xfailed in 17.98s`.
+Ruff, Python bytecode compilation, and whitespace validation pass.
+The sole strict xfail covers the two missing returns and production assignment; production is unchanged at this checkpoint.

+At implementation, add only the two returns and production assignment, then update the structural expectations made stale by expression-to-return or expression-to-assignment changes.
+Validate sequentially, commit, and push only;
+do not create, reopen, or update a pull request.

 ## Singleton/Reshape result characterization checkpoint

 `run_singleton_reshape()` selects seven to ten ordered child runners from the